nens/threedi-docs/source/h_water_quality.rst

 Water quality and the transport of substances
 ---------------------------------------------

-3Di introduces a water quality and tracing module.
-It will allow users to simulate the transport of substances throughout the model domain.
-3Di focuses on the spreading of so-called passive substances, that do not affect the density of the water nor each other.
+3Di has a water quality and tracing module.
+It allows users to simulate the transport of substances throughout the model domain.
+3Di focuses on the spreading of so-called *passive* substances, that do not affect the density of the water nor each other.
+3Di can also calculate the decay and :ref:`diffusion` of substances.

 - Substances can enter the model domain as concentrations in initial water, boundary conditions, laterals, rain, leakage, surface sources and sinks.
 This applies to the entire model domain (1D, 2D, and groundwater).

 - Each forcing can contain concentrations of one or multiple substances

-- Units can be defined for each substance

 - The water quality module can also be used to trace water throughout the system.
 Water can then be labelled as a fraction or a percentage.